RED LIGHT CAMERAS

 If you haven't read the Links page section about Fight Your Ticket, please be sure to do so.

-These are my additional comments about Fight Your Ticket and Win in California, by David W. Brown, 10th, 11th and 12th Editions only (I strongly advise you not to use an edition before the 10th).
+These are my additional index entries for and comments about Nolo Press book Fight Your Ticket and Win in California, by David W. Brown, 10th - 16th Editions only (I advise you not to use an edition before the 15th).

-I have arranged the comments by subject matter, with the subjects that are the most useful, or on most people's minds, coming first.
+I have arranged these materials by subject matter, with the subjects that are the most useful, or on most people's minds, coming first.

 A: Additional Entries Needed in FYT's Index